 Studying in Ireland

+Ireland is a popular destination for international students and offers a high level of education that is recognised throughout the world, combining a fantastic higher education experience with historical cities, beautiful scenery and a unique heritage.
 Ireland is located on the west coast of Europe and is a member of the European Union.
-Ireland is a popular destination for international students and offers a high level of education that is recognised throughout the world, combining a fantastic higher education experience with historical cities, beautiful scenery and a unique heritage.
+It is currently home to 35,000 international students from 160 countries.

-- Irish universities operate the free fees scheme for EU students, enabling those who meet the criteria to avoid tuition fees if studying a publically funded course
+- Irish universities operate the Free Fees Initiative for EU students, enabling those who meet the criteria to avoid paying tuition fees

 - The only English speaking country in the Eurozone

-- Irish universities are in the top 1% of research institutions in the world in research impact
+- Irish universities are in the top 1% of research institutions in global research impact

 - Home to companies such as Google, Medtronics and Microsoft

-- Ireland has recently been voted by Lonely Planet as the world’s friendliest city twice
+- Dublin has been voted by Lonely Planet as the world’s friendliest city on multiple occasions

 English requirements for studying in Ireland